toss/granite/docs/guides/quick-start/deploy-your-app.md

-# Deploy Your Granite App
+# Deploy & Run Your Granite App

 Get your app live on AWS in 5 minutes.